bk147/hass-smartme/README.md

 ## Overview

-The Blitzer.de Home Assistant Custom Integration allows you to integrate your smart-me.com power meter with your Home Assistant setup.
+The Smart-me Home Assistant Custom Integration allows you to integrate your smart-me.com power meter with your Home Assistant setup.

 ![image](https://github.com/user-attachments/assets/59fa5ca8-c3a2-4480-bafa-dcb1605f2442)